All children are welcome at our Pre-School

 Our Waiting List is arranged in date of birth order with oldest children taking priority, usually regardless of the time spent on the Waiting List.

-- Priority is given to children entitled to receive Early Years Funding from September (over children entitled to receive Early Years Funding from the following January or April).
+- Priority is usually given to children entitled to receive Early Years Funding from September (over children entitled to receive Early Years Funding from the following January or April).

 A completed Registration Form must be received in order to add a child to our Waiting List.